UG vs GmbH: a comparison of legal forms

 Vivid Money

-- Enterprise/ Enterprise+ - from €79/€249: ideal for larger organizations that want 1% cashback on every payment
+• Enterprise/ Enterprise+ - from €79/€249: ideal for larger organisations that want 1% cashback on every payment

-Open your Vivid business account quickly and easily online – without any personal appointments or paperwork.
+Open your Vivid business account quickly and easily online – without in-person appointments or paperwork.
 Detailed information and a direct comparison of the various Vivid business accounts can be found here.

 Finom